 Transcranial Magnetic Stimulation for BECTS

 Benign epilepsy with centrotemporal spikes (BECTS) is the most common pediatric epilepsy syndrome.
 Affected children typically have a mild seizure disorder, but yet have moderate difficulties with language, learning and attention that impact quality of life more than the seizures.
-Separate from the seizures, these children have very frequent abnormal activity in their brain known as interictal epileptiform discharges (IEDs, or spikes), which we currently do not treat.
+Separate from the seizures, these children have very frequent abnormal activity in their brain known as interictal epileptiform discharges (IEDs, or spikes), which physicians currently do not treat.
 These IEDs arise near the motor cortex, a region in the brain that controls movement.
-In this study, we will use a form of non-invasive brain stimulation called transcranial magnetic stimulation (TMS) to determine the impact of IEDs on brain regions important for language to investigate: (1) if treatment of IEDs could improve language; and (2) if brain stimulation may be a treatment option for children with epilepsy.
+In this study, the investigators will use a form of non-invasive brain stimulation called transcranial magnetic stimulation (TMS) to determine the impact of IEDs on brain regions important for language to investigate: (1) if treatment of IEDs could improve language; and (2) if brain stimulation may be a treatment option for children with epilepsy.
 Participating children will wear electroencephalogram (EEG) caps to measure brain activity.
-We will use TMS to stimulate the brain region where the IEDs originate to measure how this region is connected to other brain regions.
+The investigators will use TMS to stimulate the brain region where the IEDs originate to measure how this region is connected to other brain regions.
 Children will then receive a special form of TMS called repetitive TMS (rTMS) that briefly reduces brain excitability.
-We will measure if IEDs decrease and if brain connectivity changes after rTMS is applied.
-We hypothesize that the IEDs cause language problems by increasing connectivity between the motor cortex and language regions.
-We hypothesize that rTMS will reduce the frequency of IEDs and also reduce connectivity between the motor and language region
+The study will measure if IEDs decrease and if brain connectivity changes after rTMS is applied.
+The investigators hypothesize that the IEDs cause language problems by increasing connectivity between the motor cortex and language regions.
+The investigators further hypothesize that rTMS will reduce the frequency of IEDs and also reduce connectivity between the motor and language region

 Lacosamide-Induced Dyskinesia in Children With Intractable Epilepsy.